GOP Sen. Mike Crapo Endorses Amnesty, Foreign Workforce Bill

 The bill would amnesty at least 1 million hardworking but illegally present farmworkers — plus their families — most of whom are expected to vote for Democrats.
 If the process is poorly monitored, like the 1986 amnesty was, many migrants would be tempted to get green cards by fraud.

-Farm companies expect the amnestied workers to move to cities and towns, allowing farm companies to import an unlimited supply of low-wage H-2A visa workers for a very wide variety of farm and food-industry jobs.
+Farm companies expect the amnestied workers to move to cities and towns.
+So, the bill allows farm companies to replace the the amnestied workers with an unlimited supply of imported, low-wage H-2A visa workers for a very wide variety of farm and food-industry jobs.

 The bill would cut wages for the H-2A workers, but it allows the farm companies to pay their H-2A foreign workers with bonuses of 40,000 family-packets of Americans’ green cards each year.